 With Daddy Chambers up, out and long gone to work before the rest of us arise, all the previous night’s organisation pays off.
 It makes for calm, stress free mornings.

 Who am I kidding?!
+The morning madness with kids never ends!
 Stress free my behind.
 No matter how much organising I do, the proverbial still manages to hit the fan and I leave the house a dishevelled stress head!

 Some mornings are worse than others.
 Take last Tuesday for example.
 I got up at around 6.30am and hopped into the shower for about 20 seconds.
 In the middle of trying to lob on a bit of make-up I hear Aidan bellowing ‘mammy’ down the hall so I leg it and get him before he wakes Sarah.
 Into the room he comes and within seconds he had covered his face with eyeshadow and spilled the glass of water that was on the bedside locker.

 Next thing Sarah is awake so I stick on the television for Aidan and head into her.
-She smells like a sewer so I throw her up on the changing table and whip off the babygro to discover it’s a poonami (an explosion of shit that leaks through the nappy and always seems to go up the back!).
+She smells like a sewer so I throw her up on the changing table and whip off the babygro to discover it’s a poonami.
 A baby wipe would not suffice in this instance.

 I leg it into the bathroom with the soiled baby under my arm and put on the shower before taking off the nappy.
 I hose her down and problem solved.
 Until I turned around that is.